StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/dashboard/change-visibility-of-a-dashboard.md

 <!-- md:permission `manageDashboard` -->

-This topic provides step-by-step instructions for changing the visibility of a [dashboard](about-dashboards.md) in TheHive.
+Change the visibility of a [dashboard](about-dashboards.md) in TheHive to make it private or shared with your entire organization.

 <h2>Procedure</h2>